wlh18-littlehiawatha/redux-review/README.md

 Our first step will be to set up our reducer.

-1. Inside of your `src` folder, create a `redux` folder.
+1. Inside of your `src` folder, create a `ducks` folder.
 Inside of this folder create a file called `moviesReducer.js`.
 2. Let's set up our reducer, it will contain 4 parts
    1. Our initial state which will need the following properties and default values: `title: ''`, `poster: ''`, `rating: null`, `movies: []`.
    2. An action constant called `"SET_MOVIE_INFO"`